kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 The calculator here [https://cloud.google.com/products/calculator](https://cloud.google.com/products/calculator) offers us a picture of the pricing.
 I decided to try a cheap option: 5 nodes in 1 zonal cluster using 1 vCPU each.
 The datacenter location is in Finland and I don't need a persistent disk.
 If we wanted less than 5 nodes why would we even use Kubernetes?
 The total cost for this example was around 250 USD per month.
 Adding additional services such as a Load balancer increases the cost.
 If you find the billing for Google Cloud Platform confusing, you're not alone: Coursera has ~5 hour course for "[Understanding Your Google Cloud Platform Costs](https://www.coursera.org/learn/gcp-cost-management)".

-During part 3 we will be using GKE either by using the free credits offered by Google.
+During part 3 we will be using GKE by using the free credits offered by Google.
 You are responsible for making sure that the credits last for the whole part and if all of them are consumed, I can not help you.

 After redeeming the credits we can create a project with the billing account.
 The Google Cloud UI can be confusing.
 On the [resources page](https://console.cloud.google.com/cloud-resource-manager) we can create a new project and let's name it "dwk-gke" for the purposes of this course.